selwynpolit/d9book/book/bq.md

 namespace Drupal\dir_salesforce\Controller;
 ```

-You can however refer the functions with `self::` e.g.
+You can however refer to the functions with `self::` e.g.

 ```php
 $node_to_update_dir_contact_nid = self::getFirstRef($node_to_update, 'field_sf_dir_contact_ref');